Menu

 Environmental Justice Executive Order

-Like the DEI EO, the EJ EO directs federal agencies to terminate federally funded DEI programs and initiatives - including through nonprofits that receive federal grants or contracts - and extends the culling to include agency efforts to promote environmental justice.
+Like the DEI EO, the EJ EO directs federal agencies to terminate federally funded DEI programs and initiatives—including through nonprofits that receive federal grants or contracts—and extends the culling to include agency efforts to promote environmental justice.
 The intent of the EJ EO seems to be to claw back parts of the Biden administration’s environmental regulations, as well as portions of the federal Infrastructure Investment and Jobs Act and the Inflation Reduction Act that provided funding for environmental justice programs.

 Practical Considerations

 Examine your funding streams.
-Organizations that do not rely on federal awards for their operations are much more insulated from these EOs and potential DOJ enforcement than ones that do.
-If you do receive federal funds, and you have a constellation of subsidiaries and affiliates, identify which entity(ies) house(s) the federally funded programs and the DEI or environmental justice programs that put you at risk under the EOs, and do what you can to insulate the other entity(ies) accordingly.
+Organizations that do not rely on federal awards for their operations are much more insulated from these Executive Orders and potential DOJ enforcement than ones that do.
+If your organization does receive federal funds, and it has a constellation of subsidiaries and affiliates, identify which entity or entities house the federally funded programs and the DEI or environmental justice programs that put you at risk under the Executive Orders, and do what you can to insulate the other entities accordingly.
 Also, begin examining funding alternatives, such as private foundation grants, that may allow you to fulfill your mission and meet your funding needs.

-Most of the administration’s directives in this area (and others) are already the subject of legal challenges in the courts – some of which have found early success – but the fate of that litigation, much of which is likely to work its way up to the U.S. Supreme Court, is uncertain.
+Most of the administration’s directives in this area (and others) are already the subject of legal challenges in the courts—some of which have found early success—but the fate of that litigation, much of which is likely to work its way up to the U.S. Supreme Court, is uncertain.
 While many legal experts believe that a number of the new directives are unlawful, relying on such presumptions can carry with it a high degree of risk.

 Although the new administration’s actions have instilled fear and uncertainty in many in the nonprofit community, these early actions may prove to be the catalysts that encourage nonprofits to take necessary protective actions.
-The Trump administration has showed its hand and given nonprofit organizations an early opportunity to galvanize themselves against potential adverse legal and regulatory consequences.
+The Trump administration has given nonprofit organizations an early opportunity to galvanize themselves against potential adverse legal and regulatory consequences.
 By taking early prophylactic steps against these threats, nonprofits will be better positioned to defend themselves for the next four years while maintaining progress toward their missions.

 For more information, please contact the authors at jtenenbaum@TenenbaumLegal.com and kserafino@TenenbaumLegal.com.